Khanida/Sudoku-Solver/README.md

 # Sudoku Solver User Guide

 Welcome to the Sudoku Solver!
-This Python program uses a backtracking algorithm to find a solution for a given Sudoku puzzle.
+This Python program uses a recursive backtracking algorithm to find a solution for a given Sudoku puzzle.
 Follow this guide to use the code effectively:

 ## Prerequisites:
 Make sure you have Python installed on your system.
 You can download it from Python's official website.